EliMCosta/wso2-small-medium-environments/docker/README.md

-# Dockerfile for WSO2 API Manager #
+# Docker Image for WSO2 API Manager #

 This section defines the step-by-step instructions to build an [CentOS](https://hub.docker.com/_/centos/) Linux based Docker image for WSO2 API Manager 4.2.0.